mritul/twarx-bot/README.md

 - Easy to use
 - Open source
 - Find out how your tweets are performing lately and modify your content accordingly
+- The graph is personally messaged to the user

 ## Commands :